LatticeX-Foundation/Rosetta/README.md

 >
 > please input the private data (float or integer, 6 items, separated by space): 2 3 1 7 6 2

-note that input from console like this is purely for pedagogical purpose in this toy example.
+Note that input from console like this is purely for pedagogical purpose in this toy example.
 See our [Doc](doc/API_DOC.md) for production-ready data APIs.

 At the end, P0 and P2 will get the plaintext output while P1 dose not, just as required.
 Specifically, P0 and P2 may have: